1,691 words, 9 minutes read time.

 Day 4: Cotswolds → Peak District

-I visited Chatsworth House, which Austen fans will recognize as Mr. Darcy’s Pemberley.
+I visited Chatsworth House, which Austen fans will recognize as Mr. Darcy’s from the 2005 Pride & Prejudice movie.
 I sat on the lawn, read Pride & Prejudice, and tried to wrap my head around the grandeur.
-It’s hard to overstate how massive and ornate it is and the kind of wealth it represented especially back in the 1700-1800s.
+It’s hard to overstate how massive and ornate it is and the kind of wealth it represented, especially back in the 1700s-1800s.
+Even though I am not a big fan of generational wealth like this, I am glad I added it to my UK road trip itinerary.

 Day 5: Last Stop in England in Bakewell & Haddon Hall